-Action Pistol range complexes must have separate event ranges that are configured according to the specific requirements for each event on a Match Program.
-Each event range must be configured in accordance with the rules for that event and have one or more firing points and firing lanes, as required for that event.
+Action Pistol range complexes must have separate event ranges configured according to the specific requirements for each event on a Match Program.
+The specific range requirements for these events are described in Rule 6.2.
+These event requirements provide for one or more firing points and firing lanes.